Canonical Decompositions of 3-Connected Graphs: Proof of the ( )

 defines a separation $(A,B)$ of~$G$ with separator~$\{x,y\}$.

 We claim that $(A,B)\in N$.
-By \autoref{2conAroundCycleTorso}, the side $G[A]$ is 2-connected.
-Also by \autoref{2conAroundCycleTorso}, the graph $G$ is obtained from $O$ by replacing some of its edges with 2-connected graphs, and since the graph $G[B\sm A]$ is obtained from $G$ by deleting one of these 2-connected graphs it is connected.
+If $X$ is 3-connected, then $G[B]$ is 2-connected by \autoref{2conAround3conTorso}.
+If $X$ is a cycle, then $G[A]$ is 2-connected by \autoref{2conAroundCycleTorso}.
+Hence at least one of $G[A]$ or $G[B]$ is 2-connected.
+Since $G$ is obtained from $X$ by replacing some edges with connected graphs containing their endvertices, and since the graph $X\sm A$ is connected, also the graph $G[B\sm A]$ is connected.
 Hence $(A,B)\in N$ by \autoref{SufficientForTotallyNested}.

-But then $(A,B)$ is an element of~$N$ that interlaces~$t$ (viewed as a splitting star of~$N$), which contradicts \autoref{splitVsInterlace}. \end{proof}}{}
+But then $(A,B)$ is an element of~$N$ that interlaces~$t$ (viewed as a splitting star of~$N$), which contradicts \autoref{splitVsInterlace}. \end{proof}